About Multi-Channel Funnels

 In the reports, channels are credited according to the roles they play in conversions—how often they assisted and/or completed sales and conversions.
 The Assisted Conversions report shows how many sales and conversions each channel initiated, assisted, and completed, along with the value of those conversions and sales.
 To learn how to interpret this report, read Analyze channel contribution.

 The Top Conversion Paths report shows the conversion paths that your customers took on their way to purchase.
 The Time Lag and Path Length reports show how long (in days and in interactions) it took for users to ultimately become customers.
+(Note that your chosen lookback window affects these reports.)
 To learn how to interpret these reports, read Analyze conversion paths.

 Find the Multi-Channel Funnels reports